Fallen172109/crewflow/CREWFLOW_CHAT_FIXES_SUMMARY.md

 ## 🧪 Testing & Validation

 ### Test Pages Created:
+- Test pages have been moved to `temp/examples/` directory for better organization
-- `src/app/test-chat-fixes/page.tsx` - Basic functionality testing
+- Use `temp/examples/test-agent-template.js` for agent functionality testing
-- `src/app/test-complete-fixes/page.tsx` - Comprehensive validation suite
+- Use `temp/examples/debug-api-template.js` for API debugging

 ### Test Coverage:
 1. **Image Generation Security** - Verify user-specific storage and signed URLs